tier4/driving_log_replayer/docs/use_case/perception.en.md

 ### pickle file

-In database evaluation, it is necessary to replay multiple bags, but due to the ROS specification, it is not possible to use multiple bags in a single launch.
+In database evaluation, it is necessary to replay multiple rosbags, but due to the ROS specification, it is impossible to use multiple bags in a single launch.
-Since one bag, i.e., one t4_dataset, requires one launch, it is necessary to execute as many launches as the number of datasets contained in the database evaluation.
+Since one rosbag, i.e., one `t4_dataset`, requires one launch, it is necessary to execute as many launches as the number of datasets contained in the database evaluation.

-Since database evaluation cannot be done in a single launch, perception outputs a file scene_result.pkl in addition to result.jsonl.
+Since database evaluation cannot be done in a single launch, perception outputs a file `scene_result.pkl` in addition to `result.jsonl` file.
-The pickle file is a python object saved as a file, PerceptionEvaluationManager.frame_results of perception_eval.
+A pickle file is a python object saved as a file, PerceptionEvaluationManager.frame_results of [perception_eval](https://github.com/tier4/autoware_perception_evaluation).
-The dataset evaluation can be performed by reading all the objects recorded in the pickle file and outputting the index of the average of the dataset.
+The dataset evaluation can be performed by reading all the objects recorded in the pickle file and outputting the index of the dataset's average.

 ### Result file of database evaluation